DanielleJadine/Introduction-To-JavaScript/README.md

 Function Definition
 Before we use a function ,we need to define it and the most common way to define a function in JavaScript is by using the function keyword followed by a unique function name a list of parameters (that might be empty) and a statement block surrounded by curly braces.
 Syntax
-The basic syntax is shoown here
+The basic syntax is shown here
 <script type="text/javascript">
    <!---
       function functionname(parameter-list){